 Rule 3-1: The containerDefinition attribute shall be set according to 6.4.4.

-Rule 3-2: When the Action supports any 'Arguments' or 'Return Type', they are mapped to [customizedAttribute] with its variable names.
+Rule 3-2: When the Action supports any 'Arguments' or 'Return Type', they are mapped to [customizedAttribute] with its variable names (short names are given in clause 6.3.4).
+The Action shall be triggered by updating at least one of the Arguments attributes with any value.

 Rule 3-3: XSD file for each Action shall be named according to 6.5.4.

-Rule 3-4: When the Action does not support any ‘Argument' or ‘Return Type', the Action shall have a [customizedAttribute] named action.
+Rule 3-4: When the Action does not support any ‘Argument' or ‘Return Type', the Action shall have a [customizedAttribute] named action (short name ‘actin’).
 The Action shall be triggered by updating the action attribute with any value.

 Rule 3-5: The resourceName attribute for each Action model that appears as a child of a Device or ModuleClass model shall be CREATED with the value set to “Action name”.